 You want to seem perfect to them, now more than ever.
 You don’t want to risk telling them things, or admitting that you’ve done something you shouldn’t have done, because you don’t want to drive them away.
 Everyone knows that honesty is the best policy, and is such an important part of any relationship.
 But honesty doesn’t always happen.

 I have found that I have lied on multiple occasions because I didn’t want my current boyfriend to see me negatively.
 I didn’t want to give them any reason to want to break up with me, so I wouldn’t tell them anything about me that could possibly push them away.
 But that wasn’t the worst part.
 It’s even worse when they find out the truth.
 Nothing hurts someone more than finding out the person they love has been lying to them.
-I have had many problems with this because I was trying to make my relationship work, when in reality, it had run its course.
+I have had many problems with this because I was trying to make my relationship work when in reality, it had run its course.
 Even in the most desperate situations, make sure to stay 100% honest.

 5. Your life revolves around the other person

 Of course, if you’re in a relationship, your significant other would play an important role and they’d be very important to you, but you have your own life too.
 But I’ve found that if you try to force a relationship to work, you become obsessed with the other person.
 All you care about is that they are happy.
-Because if they are happy, they’re less likely to realise the relationship isn’t really working out.
+Because if they are happy, they’re less likely to realize the relationship isn’t really working out.

 There are many things to learn from any relationship.
 It is not worth trying to force something that isn’t supposed to happen.
 If you find yourself trying to force the relationship to work, to force your significant other to love you, then it means it just isn’t meant to be.
 You might think you’re in love with them, and that you’d never be able to live without them.
 But, at the end of the day, you’ll eventually be able to move on and hopefully begin a new relationship that will make you happy.
 And genuine happiness is all that should be important to you.